Fish Stock Sustainability Index

 FSSI Progress Over Time

 Since 2000, increases in the FSSI show significant progress in sustainably managing U.S. fisheries.
-The graph below illustrates the growth in the FSSI from 2000 to the end of 2013.
+The graph below illustrates the growth in the FSSI from 2000 to the end of 2015.
 For details on the current status, visit the Stock Status Updates page.

-Calculating the FSSI
+History of the FSSI